American Idol season 2: Finals

-Top 12 – Motown
+Top 12 – Motown (March 12)

-Lamont Dozier served as the guest mentor this week.
+Lamont Dozier served as a guest judge this week.
+Contestants are listed in the order they performed.

-Top 11 – Movie Soundtracks
+Top 11 – Movie soundtracks (March 19)

-Gladys Knight served as the guest mentor this week.
+Gladys Knight served as a guest judge this week.
+Contestants are listed in the order they performed.

-Top 10 – Country rock
+Top 10 – Country rock (March 26)

-Olivia Newton-John served as the guest mentor this week.
+Olivia Newton-John served as a guest judge this week.
+Contestants are listed in the order they performed.